-REAL ID Act implementation in January and how it impacts U.S. military installation access
+REAL ID Act implementation and how it impacts U.S. military installation access

 Federal agencies, including the Department of Defense, are prohibited from recognizing driver’s licenses and identification cards that are deemed non-compliant according to the REAL ID Act.

 UPDATE: Currently all states are compliant or have an approved extension in place.
 Kentucky has an extension for REAL ID enforcement, allowing Military Installations and Federal agencies to accept driver's licenses and identification cards from Kentucky at Federal facilities, nuclear power plants and federally regulated commercial aircraft until September 30, 2021.

 Additional forms of identification that may be used in conjunction with a state driver’s license to request access to the installation are as follows:

 - United States Passport or United States Passport Card